Friday’s Transactions, | Federal News Network

 MIAMI DOLPHINS — Signed DB Jason McCourty.

-NEW YORK JETS — Signed DE/LB Hamilcar Rashed, CB Isaiah Dunn, S Jordyn Peters, K Chris Naggar, OT Parker Ferguson, Grant Hermanns and Teton Saltes, G Tristen Hoge, DT Michael Dwumfour, LBs Milo Eifler and Brandon White.
-Released CB Kyron Brown, TE Connor Davis, OL Leo Koloamatangi, K Chase McLaughlin and WRs Jaleel Scott and Josh Doctson.
+NEW YORK JETS — Signed OTs Parker Ferguson, Grant Hermanns, DE/LB Hamilcar Rashed, LBs Milo Eifler, Brandon White, CB Isaiah Dunn, S Jordyn Peters, K Chris Naggar, Teton Saltes, G Tristen Hoge and DT Michael Dwumfour.
+Released WRs Jaleel Scott, Josh Doctson, CB Kyron Brown, TE Connor Davis, OL Leo Koloamatangi and K Chase McLaughlin.

 |HOCKEY